-Third-Party Collaborations We are an active member of industry groups that work to combat modern slavery in our industry. - Clean Energy Council: we are a member of the Modern Slavery Working Group of Australia's Clean Energy Council.
-At such working group, we participate in the discussions shaping the future implementation of modern slavery legislation in Australia. - Solar Energy Industries Association: Maxeon is a member of SEIA's Trade Working Group, which focuses on restrictions on importing solar products into the United States that are made with forced labour.
+Auditor will conduct supplier site visit, consisting of a site tour, interviews, and document review Auditor will hold a closing meeting to review the Corrective Action Plan Report Post-audit Supplier and buyer review final audit report on Sedex digital platform to assess findings and areas of noncompliance Supplier and buyer work to resolves corrective action, auditor ultimately verifies resolution Once a site undergoes a SMETA audit , supplier can share report with other customers via the Sedex platform Third-party collaborations We are an active member of industry groups that work to combat modern slavery in our industry. - Clean energy council: we are a member of the Modern Slavery Working Group of Australia's Clean Energy Council.
+At such working group, we participate in the discussions shaping the future implementation of modern slavery legislation in Australia. - Solar energy industries association: Maxeon is a member of SEIA's Trade Working Group, which focuses on restrictions on importing solar products into the United States that are made with forced labour. - STACS (Hashstacs Pte Ltd): Maxeon has partnered with STACS to commence on supplier sustainability monitoring via its ESGpedia platform.
+STACS's ESGpedia powers the Monetary Authority of SIngapore's (MAS) Greenprint ESG Registry and is Asia's leading ESG solution provider.